johan-gorter/autopilot/specifications/readme.md

 # Requirements
 Use mongodb to store the data.
-Issues have an id that is an integer that auto increments.
+All documents use ObjectId as id, except issues, they have an integer as id that auto increments.